Frstrm/TokenLightCondition/README.md

 - Token is only processed if of type (character, npc) and have hp > 0
 - TokenHud light box indicator is only shown if token hp > 0
 - Lighting Control that can enable/disable Token Light Condition use.
+- Option to factor in Scene Global Illumination.

 # Lighting Controls